Quitting Tobacco

 You’re thinking about quitting

-- 24 hours - your risk of having a heart attack starts to drop
+- 24 hours: Your risk of having a heart attack begins to decrease.

-- 2 weeks to 3 months - the airways in your lungs relax and you can get more air into your lungs and breathe easier
+- 2 weeks to 3 months: The airways in your lungs relax, allowing you to take in more air into your lungs and breathe more easily.

-- 1 to 9 months - you cough less and your lungs work even better.
+- 1 to 9 months: You cough less, and your lungs function even better.

-- 1 year - your added risk of coronary heart disease is half than that of a smoker’s
+- 1 year: Your risk of coronary heart disease is half that of a smoker’s.

-- 10 Years - your chance of dying from lung cancer is much lower.
-So is your chance of getting cancer in your mouth, throat, esophagus, bladder, kidney, and/or pancreas
+- 10 Years: Your chance of dying from lung cancer is much lower, as is your risk of developing cancer in your mouth, throat, esophagus, bladder, kidney, and/or pancreas.

-- Quitting Smoking: A Self-Help Resource Guide (PDF)
+- Thinking About Quitting?
+A Self-Help Resource Guide (PDF)

 A comprehensive resource guide containing information about accessing self-help resources and free nicotine replacement therapy.